 Shared child-care: If you have agreed to shared custody you will have ‘children-free time’ which allows you to take weekends away or nights out with adult friends.

 Time alone: You will have significantly more time alone, which can be both an advantage and a disadvantage.

 Living more authentically: If you have outgrown your relationship you might be more true to your current authentic self by deciding to go your own way and split.

-Reduced/increased time with children: You will no longer have your children with you the whole time or you might have your children at all times, with little or no support of your partner.
+Reduced/increased time with children: You will no longer have your children with you the whole time or you might have your children at all times, with little or no support from your partner.
 If you have shared custody, you will see them regularly but it will never be as before when you woke up with them in the house every day.

-Having to make new friends: As a couple you will have shared friends, other couples and other families with children.
+Having to make new friends: As a couple, you will have shared friends, other couples, and other families with children.
 Often after a divorce, some or even many of those friends will be more friends of either you or your former partner.
 One of the challenges will specifically be to make new single friends for the times you want to go out without your children.

 Being alone: Many of my clients find it challenging to spend so much time alone, which they are no longer used to.
 Some time alone might be desirable but not having the choice over how much is a different story.

 Financial strains: A divorce itself will have significant financial impacts, as well as living alone or having to pay for child-care and/or support.

 What is your personal story?

 There will be more advantages and disadvantages as part of your individual situation.
 Sit down and make a list of what they are for you – this will help you through this period.